-Effect of the Condition: Credit cards can potentially be lost or stolen if custody is not properly maintained and documented.
+Effect of the Condition: Credit cards can potentially be lost or stolen if not returned in a timely manner.

-Recommendation of the Condition: We recommend that more care be taken to ensure that all credit cards are properly logged back in upon return.
+Recommendation of the Condition: We recommend that more care be taken to ensure that all credit cards are returned in a timely manner.

 Management Response: Board Policy, 04.31, addresses the authority/administration of board credit card processes.
 The District shall reinforce the guidelines within the policy and will ensure proper log in/out procedures of the credit cards.
+Day-to-day checks will be implemented to make sure that all credit cards have been returned within a timely manner.